ShashankSubbaraman/SpellboundShowdown/README.md

 ## Purpose

 Spellbound involves an interactive magic wands with the goal of bringing magic-themed battles to life.
-With gesture recognition, users can wave their respective wands to cast a variety of spells and face off against each other.
+With gesture recognition, users can wave their respective wands to cast a variety of spells and generate images on a compatable LCD board.

 ## Tools Used
 ### Backend Development: